What you will study

-In this block you will be introduced to the history and geography of the empire, considering the different narratives constructed to tell its story.
-Using Hadrian’s Wall as a case study you will then learn how to evaluate the range of primary sources through which we construct our knowledge of the empire.
+You'll be introduced to the history and geography of the empire, considering the different narratives constructed to tell its story.
+Using Hadrian’s Wall as a case study, you'll learn how to evaluate a range of primary sources through which we construct our knowledge of the empire.

 Block 2: The heart of empire: the city of Rome

 Your study will concentrate on the benefits and problems of empire from the perspective of its centre.
-You will examine snapshots of Rome at key periods to investigate how the development of the empire impacted upon its monumental landscape.
-You will study key sites within the city, the emperors who shaped them, and the community who lived there, before following in the footsteps of Hadrian to journey away from Rome towards the provinces.
+You'll examine snapshots of Rome at key periods to investigate how the development of the empire impacted upon its monumental landscape.
+You'll study key sites within the city, the emperors who shaped them, and the community who lived there, before following in the footsteps of Hadrian to journey away from Rome towards the provinces.

 Block 3: Structures of empire